-It's pretty at any time of year, but Kyoto really comes into its own during cherry-blossom season at the start of April, and in autumn, when the maple foliage of its parks, temples and gardens turns crimson.
+It's pretty at any time of year, but Kyoto really comes into its own during cherry-blossom season at the start of April, and maple leaf season between October and November, when the foliage of its parks, temples and gardens turns many shades of crimson.

 Taking part in a tea ceremony is a wonderful way to experience living Japanese tradition.
 With its origins in Zen Buddhism, its elaborate preparation and presentation can only be properly done by a master of tea.
 Whenever you visit Kyoto, it's worth participating in this historical ritual in a calm setting to match.

 If you love autumn in Europe, New England in the fall should be up there with your travel ambitions.
 Its blazing showcase of scarlets, gold, bronze, purple and orange leaves put the UK's trusty yellows, browns and copper in the shade.
 It's the kind of idealised autumn you see in children's books.